 Achebe’s abundant use of African words, phrases and proverbs in the novel shows his sense of self-pride and appreciation of his own Native Culture.
 By using African proverbs in the novel, Achebe is breaking the western boundaries, and hence, giving the novel the sole authority of expanding African tradition through western literary medium.

-According to Achebe, the nation’s valuable assets are not those who loathe traditions and blindly worship foreign culture, but the one who inherit and disseminate traditional customs and values.
+According to Achebe, the nation’s valuable assets are not those who loathe traditions and blindly worship foreign culture, but those who inherit and disseminate traditional customs and values.
 Through the use of traditional proverbs by the Abazon leader, he shows his readers that before colonization they used to enjoy a rich culture.
 On the contrary, the Kangan rulers rarely use African proverbs as they are all western-educated and they esteem western culture much more than they do their own culture.
 Through the Abazon elder, Achebe clearly proclaims the worth of the storyteller in the edifice of a nation and a national identity.
 Good storytellers, according to Achebe, are those who can draw on the traditional African beliefs abound in proverbs.

 All the narrative strategies that Achebe uses in Anthills of the Savannah play an important role in the novel.
 The novel, on the whole, revolves around the fact that when people become alienated from their own culture and tradition they lose their orientation and are left to stray in the land where there is supreme unjust authority.
 Thus, Achebe has depicted the power of ordinary people in the contribution of African society through the use of various narrative strategies in Anthills of the Savannah.